 Avoiding Crossed Wires: Speaking with Reporters on the Phone

-A report is on the phone, perhaps in response to a release or maybe unexpectedly.
+A reporter is on the phone, perhaps in response to a release or maybe unexpectedly.
 No matter the reason for the call, the reporter is ready to talk, and you’ve got one chance to get it right.
-This program segment prepares participants to handle telephone inquiries from the media: how to navigate a typical interview, how to provide usable information, how to be quotable, and how to switch to another communication method if the phone falls short.
+This program segment prepares participants to handle telephone inquiries from the media: how to navigate a typical interview, how to provide usable information, how to be quotable, and how to switch to another communication method if the phone call falls short.

 Be a Good Guest: Rocking the Radio Interview

-Successful radio interviews follow a specific formula, and if you’re not dialed in, it’s easy to commit o host of on-air mistakes.
+Successful radio interviews follow a specific formula, and if you’re not dialed in, it’s easy to commit a host of on-air mistakes.
 This part of the workshop examines the radio interview structure, the rhythm of conversation, dealing with unprepared hosts, and handling comments from those who call in.
-During this program segment, participants will take part in mock radio interviews and evaluate their ability to communicating over the airwaves.
+During this program segment, participants will take part in mock radio interviews and evaluate their ability to communicate over the airwaves.

 Think Inside the Box: Tackling Television